Sleep Apnea Bensalem, PA

 Do you snore when you sleep?
 Are there times during the night that you wake up with difficulty breathing?

-You may have a sleep disorder called obstructive sleep apnea.
-Obstructive sleep apnea (OSA) is a condition that occurs when the soft tissues in the back of the mouth collapse.
+You may have a sleep disorder called obstructive sleep apnea (OSA).
+OSA occurs when the soft tissues in the back of the mouth collapse.
 These tissues block the airway and make breathing hard when asleep.
 Sleep apnea is often a dangerous medical problem that can increase the risk of heart problems, including heart attacks, heart disease, and strokes.

-Our team treats patients with mild to moderate forms of sleep apnea with oral appliance therapy in Bensalem, PA.
-Dr. Marc Segal is a member of our dental team who has experience in treating patients with sleep apnea.
+Our team treats patients with mild to moderate sleep apnea with oral appliance therapy in Bensalem, PA.
+Dr. Marc Segal is a dentist with experience in treating sleep apnea.
 He uses comprehensive methods and works with patients to diagnose their symptoms properly and provide appropriate care.
+Our office also provides general dentistry services to patients who need them.

 Sleep Apnea in Bensalem, Pennsylvania